Mathematical specification of hitomezashi designs: Conclusion

-This article has deliberately been illustrated with a variety of examples showing ideas for items that can be made with relatively small pieces of fabric, be that even-weave, Aida cloth, dotted or checked fabric or hessian (burlap).
-Bookmarks, coasters, pincushions and bunting make nice first projects, as do greeting cards or brooches.
-Apart from suitable fabric, contrasting thread of compatible weight, a needle and a pair of scissors (to cut the thread) are the only items required to get started.

-Instructions (encodings) for around twenty different hitomezashi stitch patterns are given.
-If you are already a sashiko stitcher, perhaps you might like to try the Pell persimmon designs, which tend to be larger.

-Hitomezashi also looks great stitched onto denim, to decorate a pocket, collar or cuff.
-Use a pencil, or better yet an erasable fabric pencil, to mark a square grid on the section you would like to stitch.
+Patterns on the triangular lattice (or equivalently, the square lattice with diagonal stitches in one orientation permitted) are described by Defant et al. (2022) as `quite mysterious and difficult to analyse'.
+The inherent mathematics of the hitomezahi patterns which include diagonal stitches, as well as the other constrained, traditional forms of sashiko described in the introduction, could be considered.

+There is also `future work' for you our readers.
+This article has deliberately been illustrated with examples showing ideas for items to stitch with hitomezashi designs, in a variety of materials.
 While drawing is an option, we encourage you to actually stitch them so that you will experience the mathematical concept of duality.
 Drawing does still promote mindfulness; we lament that those who rush to code the patterns do not experience this benefit of sashiko (Hayes, 2019; Iiduka 2019/2020).